a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 chaincode.
 See [CouchDB as the StateDatabase](../couchdb_as_state_database.html) for more information on CouchDB.

-In LevelDB and CouchDB, we see an important aspect of Hyperledger Fabric -- it is *pluggable*.
+In LevelDB and CouchDB, we see an important aspect of Hyperledger UDO -- it is *pluggable*.
 The world state database could be a relational data store, or a graph store, or a temporal database.
-This provides great flexibility in the types of ledger states that can be efficiently accessed, allowing Hyperledger Fabric to address many different types of problems.
+This provides great flexibility in the types of ledger states that can be efficiently accessed, allowing Hyperledger UDO to address many different types of problems.

 ## Example Ledger: fabcar